servusdei2018/BibleBot/README.md

  - Limit the amount of verses that may be requested at one time
  - Configure how long the bot pauses after posting a message

-# Commands (to be entered on a channel the bot has access to)
+# Commands
- - "#biblebot BOOK CHAPTER VERSE" - quote the specified verse
+ - `#biblebot BOOK CHAPTER VERSE` - quote the specified verse
- - "#biblebot BOOK CHAPTER VERSE:VERSE" - quote the specified verses
+ - `#biblebot BOOK CHAPTER VERSE:VERSE` - quote the specified verses
- - "#biblebot status" - report whether the bot is online
+ - `#biblebot status` - report whether the bot is online
- - "#biblebot version" - display biblebot's version
+ - `#biblebot version` - display biblebot's version
- - "#biblebot help" - display information on biblebot's commands
+ - `#biblebot help` - display information on biblebot's commands

 # Installation